nephantes/dolphin-ui/docs/excelimport.rst

 * *contributor:* First name, Initial, Last name.
 You may add additional contributors by creating more 'contributor' cells in the A column with the actual contributors in the B column.

-* *fastq directory:* Location within the cluster/host machine where the fastq files for this submission are stored.

-* *backup directory:* Location in which backups for the results should be stored within the cluster/host machine.

-* *amazon bucket:* Amazon bucket link for amazon backup storage.

 This is the only tab that will ask for information in a single column (column B).
 The rest of the tabs will ask for information in rows.

 Note that to add additional Imports/Samples to an already exsisting Experiment Series, the information about the experiment must be identical to that you are adding to.